-DDO policy prohibits the operational use of individuals who are receiving U.S. Government support under certain provisions (see below) of the Mutual Educational and Cultural Exchange Act of 1961, as amended, commonly known as the Fulbright-Hays Act.
-Falling under this prohibition are teachers, research scholars, lecturers and students (including student artists and student musicians) who have been selected to receive dent artists and student musicians) who have been selected to receive QQ scholarships or grants by the Board of Foreign Scholarships appointed by the President of the United States.
-Operational use of such individuals is prohibited only during the period when they are participating in the does not apply to the several other categories of grantees supported by other provisions of the Fulbright-Hays Act such as artists, athletes, leaders, specialists or participants at international trade fairs or expositions who do not come under the aegis of the President's Board of Foreign Scholarships (see 7.j., below).
+DDO policy prohibits the operational use of individuals who are receiving 99 U.S. Government support under certain provisions (see below) of the Mutual Educational and Cultural Exchange Act of 1961, as amended, commonly known as the Fulbright-Hays Act.
+Falling under this prohibition are teachers, research scholars, lecturers and students (including stu-

+99 Teducational and cultural exchange program.
+This prohibition specifically does not apply to the several other categories of grantees supported by other provisions of the Fulbright-Hays Act such as artists, athletes, leaders, 24 specialists or participants at international trade fairs or expositions who do not come under the aegis of the President's Board of Foreign Scholar- 99 ships (see 7.j., below).